-Between 18% and 45% of sudden death cases may have experienced prior relevant symptoms, typically palpitations, chest pain, pre-syncope, or syncope, and may have undergone relevant investigations.^{29,70,139} All medical records relevant to the sudden death etiology should be sought.
+Between 18% and 45% of sudden death cases may have experienced prior relevant symptoms, typically palpitations, chest pain, pre-syncope, or syncope, and may have undergone relevant investigations.
+All medical records relevant to the sudden death etiology should be sought.

 Relevant information from the family history should be collected by a health professional with specific experience in cardiovascular genetic disease (preferably a genetic counselor) and by an appropriately trained cardiologist.
 Symptoms and diagnoses in other family members as well as prior cardiovascular investigations should be sought.
-Noncardiac findings may be highly pertinent including unexplained epilepsy unresponsive to conventional therapy; skeletal muscle weakness; curled hair and subtle palmoplantar hyperkeratosis/keratoderma (arrhythmogenic cardiomyopathy)140; attention deficit disorder and intellectual disability (CPVT)141; and history of pneumothoraces, vascular disease, and gastrointestinal and uterine rupture (vascular Ehlerscardiologists, specialist nurses, and geneticists or genetic counselors experienced in cardiovascular genetic diseases, ideally within the confines of a multidisciplinary program that can address the medical, genetic, and psychological needs of the family (see Section 3).

-Danlos syndrome).142 Any other deaths or major cardiac events in the family should be recorded including those related to drowning in good swimmers, unexplained motor vehicle accidents, and sudden infant death or late fetal demise.
+Noncardiac findings may be highly pertinent including unexplained epilepsy unresponsive to conventional therapy; skeletal muscle weakness; curled hair and subtle palmoplantar hyperkeratosis/keratoderma (arrhythmogenic cardiomyopathy); attention deficit disorder and intellectual disability (CPVT); and history of pneumothoraces, vascular disease, and gastrointestinal and uterine rupture (vascular Ehlers-Danlos syndrome).
+Any other deaths or major cardiac events in the family should be recorded including those related to drowning in good swimmers, unexplained motor vehicle accidents, and sudden infant death or late fetal demise.
 If the SUD was observed, it is useful to collect witness accounts about the events occurring immediately prior to the collapse and during any resuscitation attempts.

-Recom Recommendations for investigation of sudden death: personal and family history COR LOE Recommendations References 1 B-NR In the investigation of SUD, an effort should be taken to obtain detailed personal and three- generation family history (as a minimum) with the assistance of a multidisciplinary team, including witness accounts.
-25,29,70,77,81,135, 139,143,144 1 B-NR 2.
+Recommendations for investigation of sudden death: personal and family history cardiac death

+COR LOE Recommendations References 1 B-NR 1.
+In the investigation of SUD, an effort should be taken to obtain detailed personal and three- generation family history (as a minimum) with the assistance of a multidisciplinary team, including witness accounts.
+25,29,70,77,81,1 35,139,143, 144 1 B-NR 2.
 In the investigation of SUD, prior medical records and relevant investigations from the decedent proband and family members should be retrieved.
-25,29,70,77,81, 135,139,143-145
+25,29,70,77,81, 135,139, 143-145